-Courts may consider documents "integral to or explicitly relied upon in the complaint' . . . 'without converting the motion [to dismiss] into one for summary judgment."79 Although generally courts avoid looking at evidence outside the complaint at the motion-todismiss stage, an exception can be made where a plaintiff would be "able to maintain a claim of fraud by extracting an isolated statement from a document and placing it in the complaint, even though if the statement were examined in the full context of the document, it would be clear that the statement was not fraudulent."80 In that case, fairness would require examining the whole document, even if the plaintiff did not attach it as an exhibit to the complaint.
+Courts may consider documents "integral to or explicitly relied upon in the complaint' . . . 'without converting the motion [to dismiss] into one for summary judgment.""
+Although generally courts avoid looking at evidence outside the complaint at the motion-todismiss stage, an exception can be made where a plaintiff would be "able to maintain a claim of fraud by extracting an isolated statement from a document and placing it in the complaint, even though if the statement were examined in the full context of the document, it would be clear that the statement was not fraudulent."
+In that case, fairness would require examining the whole document, even if the plaintiff did not attach it as an exhibit to the complaint.
 This narrow exception is limited, however, to cases where "the claims in the complaint are 'based' on an extrinsic document," and does not apply where the complaint merely cites an extrinsic document.
-81 For example, in In re Burlington Coat Factory Securities Litigation, the plaintiffs alleged that the company had omitted material information from its annual financial report.82 Even though the plaintiffs had not attached the report to the complaint or explicitly cited it, the report could be considered in ruling on a motion to dismiss because the claims in the complaint were necessarily based on the report.83
+For example, in In re Burlington Coat Factory Securities Litigation, the plaintiffs alleged that the company had omitted material information from its annual financial report.
+Even though the plaintiffs had not attached the report to the complaint or explicitly cited it, the report could be considered in ruling on a motion to dismiss because the claims in the complaint were necessarily based on the report.

-79 In re Burlington Coat Factory Sec.
+&lt;sup>79 In re Burlington Coat Factory Sec.
 Litig., 114 F.3d 1410, 1426 (3d Cir.
 1997) (emphasis omitted) (quoting Shaw v.
 Digital Equipment Corp., 82 F.3d 1194, 1220 (1st Cir.
 1996)).

-81 Id. (emphasis added).
+&lt;sup>81 Id. (emphasis added).

 PharMerica requests judicial notice of three documents it argues fall into this category.
-84 The three documents appear to be promotional brochures from the PointClickCare website that explain how the PointClickCare platform works.
+The three documents appear to be promotional brochures from the PointClickCare website that explain how the PointClickCare platform works.
 PharMerica argues that these brochures are "integral" to Relators' claims, which are "premised on their analysis of information contained in" the PointClickCare platform.
-85 As PharMerica acknowledges, however, Relators do not cite these (or any) PointClickCare brochures in the Amended Complaint.
-86 Nor can Relators' claims be said to be "based on" the brochures.
+As PharMerica acknowledges, however, Relators do not cite these (or any) PointClickCare brochures in the Amended Complaint.
+Nor can Relators' claims be said to be "based on" the brochures.
 This is unlike Burlington, where the court looked to the document that constituted the alleged fraud in order to place the statements quoted in the complaint in their proper context.
 Of course, the existence of the PointClickCare system and the way it functions are relevant to Relators' claims-but Relators base their allegations on their first-hand knowledge of the platform, not on PointClickCare's promotional brochures.

-Moreover, the Third Circuit warned in Victaulic against taking judicial notice of exactly this kind of information.87 There, the court held that it was improper for the district court to take judicial notice of facts found on a company's website for several reasons.
-First, "[a]nyone may purchase an internet address," so authentication of internet materials was particularly important.88 Second, "a company's website is a marketing tool" and the information found therein might well be "full of imprecise puffery that no one should take at face value."89 Finally, the court was particularly troubled that such materials were judicially noticed at the motion-to-dismiss stage.
-90
+Moreover, the Third Circuit warned in Victaulic against taking judicial notice of exactly this kind of information.
+There, the court held that it was improper for the district court to take judicial notice of facts found on a company's website for several reasons.
+First, "[a]nyone may purchase an internet address," so authentication of internet materials was particularly important.
+Second, "a company's website is a marketing tool" and the information found therein might well be "full of imprecise puffery that no one should take at face value."
+Finally,

-84 See PharMerica's Mem.
+&lt;sup>84 See PharMerica's Mem.
 Supp.
 Mot. for Judicial Notice [Doc.
 No. 52] at 3-4.
 As noted above, PharMerica provided only hyperlinks to online PDFs of these documents and the Court ordered it to provide copies filed as exhibits.